 " she thought a second later - underneath the first Jaffa's feet.

-However, the homicidal impulses she'd been feeling kicked in, and the other end of the wormhole changed position.
+However, the homicidal impulses she'd been feeling kicked in, and the other end of the wormhole, the end that the Jaffa would go through, changed position.

 All three looked away instantly.
 That was definitely something they'd be having nightmares about for years to come.
 On the upside, at the least the Jaffa had both died instantly.
 Hopefully.

 Then Willow blew on the shield, melting it with magic.
 Unfortunately, even with super strength and speed, Willow was still only a small woman - she couldn't carry them both at the same time, and every other option was too slow.
 Fortunately, she still had magic.

 Willow opened another wormhole - "What is with me and wormholes today?